Do you want to write a novel but are unsure how to write good fiction? Let's look at the skills you need to do it well.

 Look for books written by established fiction authors.
 These are the people who speak from experience and give practical, usable advice.

-There are a lot of people out there who question writing books and whether writing can be taught.
+Some people don't believe writing can be taught.
 To those people, I ask:

 Would you fix a car without first consulting a manual or taking a class?